aaronbloomfield/pdr/uva/grades.md

 Course curve
 ------------

-The course curve is 4 (from the exams) plus 0.5 (from rouding), for a total of 4.5.
+The course curve is 4.5 (from the grade curve above) plus 0.5 (from rouding), for a total of 5.0.
 You can add this to the grade you see in your gradebook and look it up in the chart below.

 Grade breakdown
 ---------------

 As stated at the beginning of the semester, each 10-point "decade" is a separate letter grade range (60-70 is a D, 70-80 is a C, etc.).
 The exact ranges are below.
-Take your exact average and add 4.5 for the curve, then see where the result lies on this table.
+Take your exact average and add 5.0 for the curve, then see where the result lies on this table.
 Rounding has already been taken into account (see above), so you don't get to round a second time.

 | Minimum course average | Letter grade |
 |------------------------|--------------|